directvt/vtm/doc/architecture.md

   end
 ```

-In vtm, the entire user interface is represented by a mosaic of identically sized text cells, forming a TUI matrix.
-The resulting TUI matrix is ​​then rendered either into its own GUI window or into a compatible text console.
+In vtm, the entire user interface is represented by a mosaic of text cells forming a TUI matrix.
+The resulting TUI matrix is ​​rendered either into its own GUI window or into a compatible text console.
 Currently, rendering into a native GUI window is only available on the Windows platform; on Unix platforms, a terminal emulator is required.

-The desktop and applications in vtm are completely abstracted from the graphical interface and do not depend on it.

 ## Process model